cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 ##### Between Cilium Agent instance peers
 Mutual authentication connections are established between the node IPs themselves.
 However, the peers that require authentication will not be these nodes.

 The source agent determines the destination agent using the destination endpoint IP.
 It then reaches out and connects to the listening port on the destination agent, and completes a TLS handshake.
 After the TLS handshake is complete, the session is torn down, as all the relevant information has been required.
 (Namely, did the authentication work, and when do the client and server expire?)
+For the destination agent, this process is reversed (an incoming connection from identity A to B _from_ node A will create an entry with A, B, and Node A on Node B, whereas on Node A, the entry will have A, B, and Node B.)

 This design has a few wins here:
 - The Authentication only requires that the TLS Handshake succeed, it does not require that we keep the connection open, so we will be making short lived connections for each authentication check, and this will most likely need to be to a new, dedicated port.
-- Because we will be controlling both ends of the TLS handshake, we can use any field we like in the certificates for authentication - SPIFFE certificates issued by SPIRE have the full SPIFFE ID URI as a SAN field, so we can use that for choosing both client and server certificates - the TLS request from the client will be requesting the full SPIFFE ID as its URI.
+- Because we will be controlling both ends of the TLS handshake, we can use any field we like in the certificates for authentication - SPIFFE certificates issued by SPIRE have the full SPIFFE ID URI as a SAN field, so we can use that for choosing both client and server certificates.
+However, because the TLS handshake can only use a hostname for SNI, we'll need to make a standard "hostname" that encodes the source and destination security identities, probably something like `<sourceidentity>.<destinationidentity>.<trustdomain>`.
 - Because of the preceding points, having this port open is only risking buffer overflows etc, not incorrectly routing to some service.
 Additionally, because the SPIFFE IDs in use will only have the trust domain and Cilium Identity number in the URI, there's not much information leakage possible.